Periods of tropical Calabi--Yau hypersurfaces: Introduction

-where $\la -, - \ra$ is the pairing between $M_\bR$ and $N_\bR$.
-We construct a $d$-sphere $B$ equipped with an integral affine structure with singularities by contracting the tropical hypersurface defined by $f$.
-See \pref{sc:construction} for the details about the construction.
-It arises as a dual intersection complex of a toric degeneration in Gross--Siebert program \cite{MR2198802}, \cite{MR2213573}.
-It is also conjectured that maximally degenerating families of Calabi--Yau manifolds with Ricci-flat K\"{a}hler metrics converge to $d$-spheres with integral affine structures with singularities in the Gromov--Hausdorff topology \cite{MR1863732}, \cite{MR2181810}.
+We consider the $d$-sphere $B$ equipped with an integral affine structure with singularities which is constructed from the data $(\Sigma, \check{h})$ in \cite{MR2198802} as the dual intersection complex of the toric degeneration.
+We will recall the construction in \pref{sc:construction}.

+It is conjectured that maximally degenerating families of Calabi--Yau manifolds with Ricci-flat K\"{a}hler metrics converge to $d$-spheres with integral affine structures with singularities in the Gromov--Hausdorff topology \cite{MR1863732}, \cite{MR2181810}, and in the case of the toric degeneration, it is expected that it converges to the dual intersection complex $B$ of the toric degeneration.